open-traffic-generator/otg-examples/hybrid/fp-b2b/README.md

 ## Overview

-This lab is an introduction [OpenConfig](https://openconfig.net/) [FeatureProfiles](https://github.com/openconfig/featureprofiles) test suites build with the [Open Traffic Generator API](https://otg.dev).
+This lab is an introduction to [OpenConfig](https://openconfig.net/) [FeatureProfiles](https://github.com/openconfig/featureprofiles) test suites build with the [Open Traffic Generator API](https://otg.dev).

 > Feature profiles define groups of OpenConfig paths that can be invoked on network devices.
 A feature profile may contain configuration, telemetry, operational or any other paths that a device exposes.
 Example management plane device APIs are gNMI, and gNOI.
 Example control plane APIs are gRIBI, and protocols such as BGP, IS-IS.